jacebenson/jace.pro/content/post/2018-05-16-interview/index.md

 technical questions are being asked, you should be able to see they understand the question and answer.

 Interviews...
-So you want to interview for a job as a Servicenow Developer.
+So you want to interview for a job as a ServiceNow Developer.

 ## Before you continue I urge you to read this first